cncf/wg-serverless/workflow/spec/spec.md

 | **[ForEach](#ForEach-State)** | Parallel execution of states for each element of a data array | no | yes | no | yes (includes retries) | yes | no |
 | **[Callback](#Callback-State)** | Manual decision step.
 Executes a function and waits for callback event that indicates completion of the manual decision.| yes | yes | yes (including retries) | yes | no | no |

-Following is a detailed decription of each of the defined states:
+Following is a detailed description of each of the defined states:

 #### Event State